I am suggesting this list because these are

 8) Catch one of the local masseurs, roaming around in the street and treat yourself to foot-massage.
 They carry a container with four pockets for four different kinds of oil.
 I think, they even come to your hotel room if you fix up a time with them.
 What could be better than snoring right after a fabulous foot massage?

-9) On your way out from Manali, notice where the State Transport Buses stop for its passengers for shopping for fruits.
-Buy cherries!
-By the kilos!!!
+9) On your way out from Manali, notice where the State Transport Buses stop for its passengers to shop for fruits.
+Buy cherries, by the kilos!
+They make for souvenirs that people can’t stop talking about for the longest time!

 If you have more non-touristy pursuits to suggest, please go ahead! 😀